 Applicants for transfer admission must have completed one year of full-time study in a J.D. program (or one third of total credits required in a part-time program) at a United States law school that is accredited by the American Bar Association (ABA).
 Students may apply for transfer to begin the second year of J.D. studies in the fall semester only.
 Please note that transfer applicants applying in the summer of 2017 must have taken the LSAT.

 If you received a fee waiver from the LSAC when applying for your 1L year and do not have any eligible application passes left, please notify our office.

-The competition for transfer admission is high.
-Many successful transfer candidates typically place very near the top of their first-year law class and would have also been admitted or wait-listed as first-year students on the basis of their pre-law-school credentials.
+Successful transfer candidates have excelled academically in their 1L year and often place near the top of their first-year law class.
+They also bring characteristics such as: work experience and demonstrated leadership, and also intangible qualities such as energy, ambition, sound judgment, ability to overcome adversity, high ideals, and concern for the welfare of others.
 Given the small number of transfer spaces available and a comparatively large and accomplished transfer applicant pool, some applicants who meet these characterizations cannot be offered admission.
 We cannot make estimates of an individual’s chances for admission.

 Law courses taken before matriculation at Harvard Law School will be considered part of the transfer student’s first year of J.D. studies and may not be used to meet any Harvard Law School upper-level requirements and will not be included in Latin honors calculations.

 Transfer students must satisfy the Law School’s first-year requirements (with the exception of the Problem Solving Workshop) and can do so through demonstrating completion of comparable courses at their prior institution or completion of qualifying courses after matriculation at HLS.
 The Harvard Law School Office of the Registrar can advise students on comparable courses.